atomicptr/defold.nvim/README.md

 #### Supported Terminals

-These are the terminal supported by default (when you just switch the launcher type to "terminal")
+These are the terminal supported by default

 - [alacritty](https://alacritty.org/)
 - [foot](https://codeberg.org/dnkl/foot)